rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

   1. Review changes and check the links work correctly
   1. Download the files and compare (diff) them to ensure the correct files were uploaded
   1. Edit the links and text on the page https://rega.kuleuven.be/cev/avd/software
-> the rega website can be made to point to the github repository - that means we don't have to update the website also

 #### Distribution to partners
 1. Generate a test dataset from HIVDB